jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 For example, the "gender" column in the phenotype data frame, it has two categories, "Male" and "Female".
 This categorial information gives the observed labels to samples.
 If users don't know which phenotype columns to extract, `get_int_group` will extract all "cluster-meaningful" phenotype columns from the ExpressionSet object.
 For example, if "gender" column only contains "Female", it is meaningless to extract is to do cluster analysis, cause all samples will be clustered as one.
-Another example, if all samples have differnet age, it is meaningless to extract "age" column, cause all samples will be grouped separately.
+Another example, if all samples have different  age, it is meaningless to extract "age" column, cause all samples will be grouped separately.

 ```R
 # Extract phenotype information data frame from eset